charlesmunger/RoomDetector/README.md

 If and when we are able to successfully detect room presence, we realize there are many potential uses of this information other than silencing the phone upon a call.
 Some areas we will explore are:

--Media player auto-pause on call (only when phone in room) -Locality plugin : offer the knowledge of room presence as a plugin to the popular location and sensory aware app
+— Media player auto-pause on call (only when phone in room)

+— Locality plugin : offer the knowledge of room presence as a plugin to the popular location and sensory aware app

 PROGRESS
 --------